kicohen/microsoft_space/readme.md

 * Development Database: sqlite
 * Production Database: mysql

+### Clientside libraries include:
+* angularJS
+* bootstrap
+* interactJS

-Uses angularJS, bootstrap and interactJS on clientside libraries included in repo.
+Libraries are included in the repo.

 ### Configuration
 To deploy this app, it highly suggested you change database systems to a more heavy duty database system such as mySQL.